Estonia

 Based on the most recent published official birth records (and Birthgap harmonisation where noted).

-- Total maternal rate fell by 3.7 percentage points to 51.9%, maintaining Estonia’s position as Europe’s lowest.
+- Total maternal rate fell by 3.7 percentage points to 51.9%, the lowest in Europe.

-- Lifetime childlessness rose 3.7 percentage points to 48.1%, the highest rate among European countries and third highest globally.
+- Lifetime childlessness increased by 3.7 percentage points, reaching 48.1%, the highest among 31 European countries.

-- Mean maternal age decreased by 0.7 years to 28.9, reversing a recent upward trend but still above 1970s levels by over five years.
+- Average maternal age dropped by 0.7 years to 28.9, interrupting a recent upward trend.

-- Lowest total maternal rate in Europe (lowest of 31 countries)
+- Lowest total maternal rate in Europe, ranked 31/31

-- High children per mother (2.27), above European average but declining
+- Above-average children per mother (2.27) but declining

-- Mean age at childbearing decreased to 28.9 years, below European average
+- Mean age at childbearing slightly below European average

 Key fertility indicators — Estonia